2nd Annual HORNBY HERRINGFEST: MARCH 7-10, 2018

-To help us better understand these fish Conservancy Hornby Island is sponsoring a “Herring School” (please pardon the play on words) for Saturday March 18 this year.
-Three speakers are coming from off island to present us with their knowledge, research and insights into herring.
-They are: Don Pepper, Mimi Lam, Tony Pitcher.
-Grant Scott will be presenting the latest Power Point presentation on the marine and particularly herring resources around Hornby.
+To help us better understand these fish, last March, 2017, Conservancy Hornby Island presented a “Herring School” (please pardon the play on words) with three speakers who came from off island to present us with their knowledge, research and insights into herring: Don Pepper, Mimi Lam, and Tony Pitcher.
+The event was a great success, attracting more than 100 people to the school and to the “Herring Ball” in the evening.

 About the Hornby Island Marine Conservation Initiative

 Goal and Purpose

 The goal of this project is to protect and conserve marine values around Hornby Island.
 The purpose is to identify, collect data and map the marine ecological values around the Island, educate the public on Hornby and elsewhere on the importance of these values and create a strategy and consensus for marine conservation.
 We are reaching out to work with other organizations with the ultimate goal of creating a Hornby Island Marine Conservation Plan with the legal authority to implement the Plan.